Hurricane Hermine nears landfall in Florida Panhandle

 They warned residents to be aware of the potential for flooding.

-There was a tornado watch in effect for 41 Florida counties until 11 p.m.
-ET.
+There was a tornado watch in effect for 26 Florida counties and 37 Georgia counties until 8 a.m.
+ET on Friday.

 On Thursday night, the storm's maximum sustained winds hit 80 mph.
 Forecasters warned that the storm is asymmetric, with much of the dangerous winds and rain to the east and southeast of the center.